-All paid personnel of the MU Child Development Laboratory (CDL) are part of the Department of Human Development and Family Science within the College of Human Environmental Sciences.
+All paid personnel of the MU Child Development Laboratory (CDL) are part of the Department of Human Development and Family Science within the College of Education and Human Development.

 Each room has at least two full-time teachers; Blue Door has five full-time teachers.
 MU work study students, practicum students, volunteers and other students also spend time in the classroom to provide extra one-on-one interactions.

 A variety of family and child needs are met through the CDL while college students from several departments are learning from first-hand experience how to become better teachers.